kunal10/kunal10.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 work_experience:
-  enabled: true # includes a list of work experience items
+  enabled: false # includes a list of work experience items
   scrollable: true # adds a vertical scroll bar if there are more than 3 items
   limit: 5 # leave blank to include all the work experience items

 education:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 education items
   limit: 3 # leave blank to include all education items
 ---